SawaniD/BallerinaGmailSender/README.md

 # BallerinaGmailSender

-- Go through the following steps to obtain credetials and tokens for both Google Sheets and Gmail APIs.
+- Go through the following steps to obtain credetials and tokens for Gmail APIs.
     1. Visit [Google API Console](https://console.developers.google.com), click **Create Project**, and follow the wizard to create a new project.
-    2. Enable both Gmail and Google Sheets APIs for the project.
+    2. Enable both Gmail APIs for the project.
     3. Go to **Credentials -> OAuth consent screen**, enter a product name to be shown to users, and click **Save**.
     4. On the **Credentials** tab, click **Create credentials** and select **OAuth client ID**.
     5. Select an application type, enter a name for the application, and specify a redirect URI